entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install.md

 If deploying your Entando Application into your OpenShift namespace generates permission errors, make sure the namespace you're deploying to has the `escalate` and `bind` verbs on Roles.
 Before installing Entando, run `oc auth can-i escalate role` with your given user in the targeted namespace.
 If `yes` is returned, the installation should complete.
 Note that access is only required in the namespace where you are deploying your Entando Application.
 No cluster level access is required.

 Check with your cluster administrator if you need help assigning Roles.
 Generally, this requires the creation of a Role, preferably a ClusterRole with the above permissions.
 Your Entando installer needs to be given this Role in the target namespace, in accordance with how administrators manage security.
-For example, if the ClusterRole we create is `entando-installer` and the user's name is John, to create rolebinding on OpenShift use:
+For example, if the ClusterRole is `entando-installer` and the user's name is John, you can add the Role to the user with this command:
 `oc policy add-role-to-user entando-installer john -n <your-namespace>`.

-### Forbidden Error installing Entando Custom Resource Definitions in CRC
+### Forbidden Error Installing Entando Custom Resource Definitions in CRC

 If installing the CRDs in your local instance generates an error like the one below, you need to login as an administrator.
 ```